Rolstenhouse/uf_api/README.md

 #### COURSE CODE
 `course-code=eel3135`
-This parameter lets you pass the course code as a parameter you're interested in finding.
+This parameter lets you pass the course code as a parameter

 #### COURSE TITLE